mautic/developer-documentation-new/docs/components/emails.rst

 .. vale on

 Plugins have access to hook into the ``mautic:email:fetch`` command to fetch email from a specific inbox/folder and process the content of the message.
-The Plugin also has access to inject specific search criteria for the messages to be processed.
+The Plugin also has access to inject specific search criteria for the processed messages.

 To do this, the Plugin needs to add an event listener for three events: